-- List only the institutions from which you have earned degrees, unless you pursued it is relevant to the job

-If listing more than one institution, list most recent educational information first - Cite name and location of institution, degree and graduation date, major/minor/endorsement/emphasis - Optional: GPA if above 3.0, honors, awards, scholarships, training, class projects, research, study abroad experience, languages, related coursework.
+- List only the institutions from which you have earned degrees, unless you pursued it is relevant to the job - o If listing more than one institution, list most recent educational information first - Cite name and location of institution, degree and graduation date, major/minor/endorsement/emphasis - Optional: GPA if above 3.0, honors, awards, scholarships, training, class projects, research, study abroad experience, languages, related coursework.
 Some of these could be separate sections, as well.

+Education Examples:

+University of Nebraska-Kearney, Kearney, NE

+May 2019

+Bachelor of Science - Business Administration Comprehensive, Finance Emphasis

+University of Nebraska at Kearney, Kearney, NE

+Anticipated May 2020

+Bachelor of Science in Social Work Comprehensive

+Major GPA: 4.0/4.0

-Education Examples: University of Nebraska-Kearney, Kearney, NE May 2019 Bachelor of Science - Business Administration, Finance Emphasis University of Nebraska at Kearney, Kearney, NE Anticipated May 2020 Bachelor of Science in Social Work Major GPA: 4.0/4.0 •Honors Program, 4 years Awarded the Artice Miles Scholarship for students showing potential in the field of Social Work 2018
+- •Honors Program, 4 years - •Awarded the Artice Miles Scholarship for students showing potential in the field of Social Work

-EXPERIENCE
+RÉSUMÉ - Experience

-- May include full-time, part-time, temporary, volunteer, field experience, observation, internship, military, etc. - Consider using different section headings; i.e., Related, Teaching, Professional, or Leadership Experience - List most recent and/or relevant experience first - Lead with position title, organization, location (city and state), and dates (month/year) right-aligned - Provide a bulleted description of experiences, with emphasis on skills and accomplishments, NOT routine duties - Make it easy for employers to skim for detail; they will not read lengthy paragraphs - Begin statements with an action verb and avoid using personal pronouns - Use the correct verb tense (i.e. if currently employed, use present tense verb) - Use Winning Formula: Action Verb + Subject + Purpose / Method / Result (See more examples on page 4)
+- Include full-time, part-time, temporary, volunteer, field experience, observation, internship, military, etc. - Consider using different section headings; i.e., Related, Teaching, Professional, or Leadership Experience - List most recent and/or relevant experience first - Lead with position title, organization name, location (city and state), and dates right-aligned (month/year) - Provide a bulleted description of experiences see next page - Make it easy for employers to skim for detail; they will not read lengthy paragraphs